-We might say (using an idiom) that He doesn't miss a trick.
+We might say (using an idiom) that He "doesn't miss a trick."
 Everything is beautifully designed, integrated, and coordinated with everything else.
 Everything is in order.
 Everything is planned to the last detail.
-It is a perfectly functioning system, except where man has altered or destroyed the relationships between plants, animals and us.
+It is a perfectly functioning system, except where man has altered or destroyed the relationships between plants, animals, and us.

 The reason that God points to His works is for our benefit, because the more extensive our comprehension of the greatness of His mind, and of His power, the greater our capacity for reverencing Him.
-This becomes of great importance if we're going to continue to grow and glorify God by means of our lives.
+This becomes of great importance if we are going to continue to grow and glorify God by means of our lives.

 Allowing the fear of the Lord to stagnate without consciously working toward facilitating its growth is detrimental to the growth of all other facets of Christianity, because it truly is the key to the treasuries of God, if indeed it is the foundation for faith, hope and love.
 And I personally believe that it is.
 It is not until we can begin to fear Him, respect Him, honor Him, and reverence Him that faith can find an operational use in our lives.

-Psalm 8:3-4 When I consider your heavens—the work of your fingers—the moon and stars which you have ordained—what is man that you are mindful of him, or the son of man that you visit him?
+Psalm 8:3-4 When I consider your heavens, the work of your fingers, the moon and stars which you have ordained, what is man that you are mindful of him, or the son of man that you visit him?